 Downtown Halifax Business Commission (DHBC) announced today that Andreas Røhl, an Associate with Gehl Copenhagen, will be speaking on the topic of designing urban transportation to create livable cities at the 15th Annual Carmichael Lecture taking place on Thursday, March 2, in the Schooner Room at the Casino Nova Scotia, 1983 Upper Water Street, 6:00-8:00 pm.
-The lecture is presented by DHBC in partnership with the Dalhousie University School of Planning.
+The lecture is presented by DHBC in partnership with the Dalhousie University School of Planning and Waterfront Development.
 The Carmichael Lecture is also free and open to the public on a first-come, first served basis.

 Last year, world renowned urbanist, Jan Gehl, received an honourary degree from Dalhousie University and had the opportunity to spend time exploring Downtown.
 He recommended that Halifax should give strong consideration to learning more about how vital transportation systems are to a city’s and a downtown’s vitality.
 This has been evident in some of the cities Gehl has advised, such as Copenhagen and Melbourne.

 “We are happy to continue that conversation, with Jan’s associate, Andreas Røhl, who is a specialist in this field,” said Paul MacKinnon, Executive Director of DHBC.
 “He can lend a critical eye to the changes that are happening in our downtown, as well as with Centre Plan and Integrated Mobility Plan.”